pieyushcjoy/Linear-Regression-/README.md

 # Linear-Regression-
-Analysing a a retail outlet sales data and predicting the results of the given data consecutively using machine learning techniques of Linear Regression and SKlearn
+Analysing a retail outlet sales data and predicting the results of the given data consecutively using machine learning techniques of Linear Regression and SKlearn

 # # Simple Linear Regression